University of Northwestern Fast Facts

 Top 10 states:

-International students come from six home countries, including China, Ecuador, Mongolia, South Africa, South Korea and Tanzania (fall 2013 data).
+International students come from six home countries, including The Bahamas, China, Honduras, Mongolia, Tanzania and Uganda (fall 2014 data).